dtt-git/stash-battle/README.md

 5. Click on a scene (or use arrow keys) to pick the winner
 6. Watch your rankings evolve over time!

+As well you can open battle on a scene page which puts that scene into battle right away.

 ## How It Works

 The plugin uses an ELO-inspired algorithm where: